Bayesian statistics

 Bayesian statistical methods use Bayes' theorem to compute and update probabilities after obtaining new data.
 Bayes' theorem describes the conditional probability of an event based on data as well as prior information or beliefs about the event or conditions related to the event.
 For example, in Bayesian inference, Bayes' theorem can be used to estimate the parameters of a probability distribution or statistical model.
 Since Bayesian statistics treats probability as a degree of belief, Bayes' theorem can directly assign a probability distribution that quantifies the belief to the parameter or set of parameters.

 Bayesian statistics is named after Thomas Bayes, who formulated a specific case of Bayes' theorem in a paper published in 1763.
 In several papers spanning from the late 18th to the early 19th centuries, Pierre-Simon Laplace developed the Bayesian interpretation of probability.
-Laplace used methods that would now be considered Bayesian to solve a number of statistical problems.
-Many Bayesian methods were developed by later authors, but the term was not commonly used to describe such methods until the 1950s.
-During much of the 20th century, Bayesian methods were viewed unfavorably by many statisticians due to philosophical and practical considerations.
-Many Bayesian methods required much computation to complete, and most methods that were widely used during the century were based on the frequentist interpretation.
-However, with the advent of powerful computers and new algorithms like Markov chain Monte Carlo, Bayesian methods have seen increasing use within statistics in the 21st century.
+Laplace used methods now considered Bayesian to solve a number of statistical problems.
+While many Bayesian methods were developed by later authors, the term "Bayesian" was not commonly used to describe these methods until the 1950s.
+Throughout much of the 20th century, Bayesian methods were viewed unfavorably by many statisticians due to philosophical and practical considerations.
+Many of these methods required much computation, and most widely used approaches during that time were based on the frequentist interpretation.
+However, with the advent of powerful computers and new algorithms like Markov chain Monte Carlo, Bayesian methods have gained increasing prominence in statistics in the 21st century.